 The aim of this course is to examine the area of vocabulary from three broad perspectives: (a) description, (b) acquisition, and (c) pedagogical context.

-With regard to the first, the course will discuss issues such as word frequency and vocabulary size, the role of context in vocabulary learning, receptive vs. productive aspects of vocabulary.
+With regard to the first, the course will discuss issues, such as word frequency and vocabulary size, the role of context in vocabulary learning, receptive vs. productive aspects of vocabulary.
 With regard to the second, students will be exposed to recent research and theory relating to models of lexical acquisition, they will examine the structure of the mental lexicon and discuss issues related to first language influences on second language vocabulary acquisition.
-Finally, within the pedagogical framework, the course will provide a historical overview of vocabulary teaching; students will explore the relation between vocabulary and the syllabus and they will be familiarized with current theoretical approaches to teaching and assessment.
-Such theories are based on relevant theories of language acquisition and on theories of mental lexicon organization.
+Finally, within the pedagogical framework, the course will provide an historical overview of vocabulary teaching; students will explore the relation between vocabulary and the syllabus and will be exposed to current trends in teaching and testing vocabulary.